 Instead of lectio this morning, I decided to visit the oblate blog and noticed a theme stretching across both Ric’s account of Abbot General Notker Wolf’s reflections at an international oblate gathering, and Sister Ruth’s reflections on inserting a verse about the whole earth belonging to God into her reading of a psalm.
 That theme is both challenge and promise: the challenge of living in a world of innumerable sufferings with a regular sense of the presence of God.
 Continue Reading

-This posting is offered in answer to a request for a report on the 2009 address of the Benedictine Abbot Primate to the World Congress of Benedictine Oblates in Rome. on the entire Congress may be found by clicking on this link and visiting postings of the first two weeks in October 2009.
+This posting is offered in answer to a request for a report on the 2009 address of the Benedictine Abbot Primate to the World Congress of Benedictine Oblates in Rome.
+More extensive reports on the entire Congress may be found by clicking on this link and visiting postings of the first two weeks in October 2009.
 The official Congress website is also available and is a much broader picture of the event.
 Continue Reading